Last updated 18 min read

 }

-We can allow middleware to intercept exact actions, decide which AsyncWork to perform and afterwards dispatch more actions as the result of its work.
+We can allow middleware to intercept exact type of actions or specific action enum cases, decide which AsyncWork to perform, execute it and then dispatch more actions as the result of its work.

 struct MoviesMiddleware: Middleware {